 - Sports ball size comparisons

-- Collecting Autographs — an athlete signature on it own can be worth something, add it to another collectible item and the value shoots up.
+- Collecting Autographs — an athlete's signature on its own can be worth something, add it to another collectible item and the value shoots up.